ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part05.md

 - Go through the rest of the settings and click on the `?` for more information about the checkboxes
 - Click `Save`
 - You should see backups appearing in your `backup` directory on your NFS storage server at midnight if you used the cron above
-- Jenkins coventienly zips the backup set to save storage space
+- Jenkins coveniently zips the backup set to save storage space

 <div class="col-left">
 <img src="/images/how-to-bake-an-ortelius-pi/part05/17-jenkins-thinbackup-backups.png" alt="jenkins thinbackup backups"/>